India likely to see normal monsoon for 4th year on trot | Science-Environment

 - India

-India is likely to witness normal rainfall during the southwest monsoon season this year, the India Meteorological Department said on Thursday.
+India is likely to witness normal rainfall during the southwest monsoon season this year with favourable La Nina conditions predicted to continue during the June-September period, the India Meteorological Department said on Thursday.

+The country had received normal rainfall during the four-month southwest monsoon season in 2019, 2020 and 2021.

 Normal to above-normal rainfall is most likely over many areas in the northern part of peninsular India, central India, along the foothills of the Himalayas and some parts of northwest India.
 Below-normal rainfall is likely over many parts of the northeast, some parts of northwest India and southern parts of the peninsula, it said.